tvlabs/edge264/README.md

 * `OS` - target operating system (defaults to host)
 * `TARGETCC` - C compiler used to link object files into library file (defaults to `CC`)
 * `LDFLAGS` - additional compilation flags passed to `TARGETCC`
-* `VARIANTS` - comma-separated list of additional variants included in the library and selected at runtime (default `debug`)
+* `VARIANTS` - comma-separated list of additional variants included in the library and selected at runtime (default `logs`)
 	* `x86-64-v2` - variant compiled for x86-64 microarchitecture level 2 (SSSE3, SSE4.1 and POPCOUNT)
 	* `x86-64-v3` - variant compiled for x86-64 microarchitecture level 3 (AVX2, BMI, LZCNT, MOVBE)
-	* `debug` - variant compiled with debugging support (-g and print calls for headers and slices)
+	* `logs` - variant compiled with logging support in YAML format (headers and slices)
 * `BUILD_TEST` - toggles compilation of `edge264_test` (default `yes`)

 ```sh